xapian/xapian-docsprint/glossary.rst

  deprecated in 1.2.x and removed in 1.3.0.

 **Glass**
- Glass is the current default backend in Xapian 1.4.x.
+ Glass is the current default backend in Xapian 1.4.x and 2.0.x.
  Improvements over chert are that slow cases of phrase searches are generally much faster, databases are smaller on disk, and free blocks are tracked in lists rather than bitmaps.

 **Index**
  If a document is described by a term, this term is said to index the document.